bubleev/securepwd/README.md

 # SecurePWD 🔐

-SecurePWD is a command-line tool that generates deterministic, cryptographically secure passwords from MP4 files.
-It uses WebAssembly for high performance and security, ensuring that the same input (MP4 + PIN) will always generate the same password, while different lengths produce completely different hashes.
+SecurePWD is a command-line tool that generates deterministic, cryptographically secure passwords from any file.
+It uses WebAssembly for high performance and security, ensuring that the same input (file + PIN) will always generate the same password, while different lengths produce completely different hashes.

 ## 🌟 Features

-- **Deterministic Generation**: Same input (MP4 + PIN) always produces the same password
+- **Deterministic Generation**: Same input (file + PIN) always produces the same password
 - **High Security**: Uses SHA-256 hashing with 1000 iterations
 - **Flexible Output**: Generate passwords from 1 to 64 characters (default: 16)
 - **No Storage Needed**: Passwords are generated on-demand, never stored